PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 consumer are frozen.
 The focused gate passes
 `325 passed, 1 xfailed in 17.98s`; the branch-changed broad gate passes `1618 passed, 1 xfailed in 29.14s`.

+The direct quantized-PReLU call now retains its unchanged four-key dictionary as `_layout_pass_set_1_quantized_prelu_stats`.
+It remains unconsumed and observation-only; the nested duplicate-fanout selection and shared state scope are unchanged.
+The focused gate passes `326 passed in 17.98s`, the branch- changed broad gate passes `1619 passed in 29.96s`, and targeted static validation passes.